Schallbert/encoder/README.md

 See the example applications, optimized for Arduino IDE / PlatformIO IDE.

 ### Encoder
-The library supports **acceleration**, so when the encoder is rotated more quickly, the encoders‘ value will increment overproportionally fast.
+The library supports **acceleration**, so when the encoder is rotated more quickly, the encodersï¿½ value will increment overproportionally fast.

 Acceleration can be enabled or disabled at runtine using `setAccelerationEnabled(bool)` and tuned in a header constant.

 For instance, it may make sense to enable acceleration for a long list to scroll through quickly, and switching it back off afterwards.

-**Please note** parameters for acceleration, held, doubleClick, and longPressRepeat have been tuned for **1ms timer** intervals, and need to be changed if you decide to call the service method in another interval.
+**Please note** parameters for acceleration, held, doubleClick, and longPressRepeat have been tuned for **1ms** intervals [TimerOne repo], and need to be changed if you decide to call the service method in another interval.

 Depending on the type of your encoder, you can define use the constructors parameter `stepsPerNotch` an set it to either `1`, `2` or `4` steps per notch (most encoders I used have 4 steps per notch).